 i.
 Basis for decision.
 The Graduate Hearing Panel or administrator’s

-determination shall be made on the basis of whether it is more likely than not that the accused graduate student violated the Student Conduct Code.
+determination shall be made on the basis of whether it is more likely than not that the accused graduate student violated the Graduate Student Conduct Code.
 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in graduate student conduct proceedings.

 j.
 Hearing recorded.
 There will be a single verbatim record, such as a tape or digital recording of all hearings with the exception of